ethanl21/psvm/README.md

 by [esbuild](https://esbuild.github.io) for [QuickJS](https://github.com/bellard/quickjs).

 PSVM is intended to be used as a battle engine for Pokémon fangames, similar to Essentials' PBS.
-It has no runtime dependencies and isn't dependent on any particular engine, so it should be easy enough to add to any game engine that supports native C++ modules.
+It has no runtime Javascript engine dependency and isn't made for a specific game engine, so it should be easy enough to add to any game engine that supports native C++ modules.
 An example Godot 4 integration is planned.

+### Todo

+- [ ] Replace c-smile/quickjspp with suchipi/quickjs
+- [ ] Handle simulator response callback correctly instead of the current way
+- [ ] Split build process into three steps
+    - [ ] Compile suchipi/quickjs for Windows, macOS, Linux using Docker or directly on Unix
+    - [ ] Bundle the Typescript project and transform it into bytecode using suchipi/quickjs's bytecode compiler
+    - [ ] Compile psvm using suchipi/quickjs' static library, the Typescript bytecode, and PSVM's source
+- [ ] Update documentation
+- [ ] Add error handling to ShowdownService (both cpp and ts)
+- [ ] Rename cpp or ts class for clarity
+- [ ] Update README
+- [ ] Use a real random number generator instead of the polyfill hack

 ## Building